 Understandably, even though this type of care is covered, many patients and their caretakers don’t know where to start.
 They may want to begin living a healthier lifestyle, but doctor’s orders can be hard to remember or follow on a consistent basis.
 So how can this be built into the current caregiver model?

-When beginning to care for an aging parent, there are inevitably difficulties in knowing where to begin with coordination of care.
+When beginning to care and support aging parents, there are inevitable difficulties in knowing where to begin with the coordination of care.
 People with 2 or more chronic diseases have a variety of medications and doses needed at various times – as well as a multitude of physicians who provide them with care.
 Getting multiple physicians on the same page and aware of medications and procedures that the patient is receiving can be a job in itself.
 Oftentimes, the family caregiver may not be educated on the importance of ensuring care coordination and communication among all parties.

-A chronic care coordinator (CCC), can provide the help new caregivers need.
 The CCC can navigate volumes of medical history to create an individualized care plan, reconcile medications and provide guidance on the appropriate clinical and social interventions available.
-When patients and their caregivers don’t know what preventative healthcare measures are available to them health conditions may worsen or new health conditions may arise.
+When patients and their caregivers don’t know what preventative healthcare measures are available to them, health conditions may worsen or new health conditions may arise.
 The CCC can help educate patients, and their caregivers, on preventative health measures like screenings and immunizations – to help prevent additional health complications.
 Through the CCC, chronic care management programs provide the education required to make the right health decisions, at the right time.